c4spar/cliffy-manual/testing/snapshot-testing/options.md

 ## steps

 With the `steps` option you can add multiple steps to the test function.
-The `assertSnapshotCall` method then calls the test function once for each step within a separate test step by calling `t.step()` from the test context.
+The `snapshotTest` method then calls the test function once for each step within a separate test step by calling `t.step()` from the test context.
 Each step can have separate options for `stdin` and `args`. (see [Test steps](./index.md#test-steps))

 ## denoArgs